 There are a number of advantages with L-moments method in defining the parameters, especially in the zone of extreme values.
-In our dataset we did not observe extreme values thus we decided not to use this method [2].
+In our dataset we did not observe extreme values thus we decided not to use this method [3].

 The method of moments means in equating the expressions for the distribution moments to the corresponding sample estimates.
-The required

-Erasmus Mundus Joint Master in Water and Coastal Management.
-WACOMA (2015-2017) assessments can be derived by considering the number of moments of the distribution equal to the number of parameters to be estimated and solving the equations obtained with respect to these parameters [3].
-The disadvantage of the method concludes in solving practical hydrological problems: the bias of the estimates at high asymmetry ($C_s = 3$ or $4C_v$) and at high values of the coefficient of variation C_v .
+The required assessments can be derived by considering the number of moments of the distribution equal to the number of parameters to be estimated and solving the equations obtained with respect to these parameters [6].
+The disadvantage of the method concludes in solving practical hydrological problems: the bias of the estimates at high asymmetry ($C_s = 3 - 4C_v$) and at high values of the coefficient of variation C_v .
 1. In this research the method of moments is applied to calculate the main statistical characteristics of the average annual runoff and their errors for the following reasons:

 - 1. Evaluations of the parameters are derived in an explicit form, i.e., by formulas (which are simple enough). - 2.
-Estimations of the parameters do not depend on which families of distributions will be used in the further calculations. - 3.
-The hydrologic datasets which we worked with have a small (or moderate) coefficient of variation and skewness ($C_v < 0$, 6; C_v/C_s not more than 3).
+Estimations of the parameters do not depend on which families of distributions will be used in further calculations. - 3.
+The hydrologic datasets which we worked with have a small (or moderate) coefficient of variation and skewness ($C_v < 0$, 6; C_v / C_s not more than 3).
 In this case, bias is insignificant.

-The calculation of the mean value, which determines to depend on the number of years of hydrologic observations, was carried out by using the formula:
+The calculation of the mean value, which depends on the number of years of hydrologic observations, was carried out by using the formula:

-$$m_x = \overline{X} = \frac{1}{n} \sum{i=1}^{n} X_i$$ (3.9)
+$$m_x = \overline{X} = \frac{1}{n} \sum{i=1}^{n} X_i \tag{2.9}$$